What Is Considered Good Website Traffic?

 Here’s a head start with finding your industry’s average bounce rate.

 Arguably not as significant as a high bounce rate, but still important when determining the quality of your website traffic.
 We say this because many of the methods you can implement on your site to decrease bounce rate are likely to increase your session duration.

 The longer your average session duration, the better your website traffic; that’s just a simple fact.
 It means you’ve captured your target audience attention.
 Your users are engaged and want to be on your site for longer.

-There are several ways to increase your average session duration, but a free digital marketing audit with ROAR can highlight solutions for your businesses rapidly!
+There are several ways to increase your average session duration, but a free SEO audit with ROAR can highlight solutions for your businesses rapidly!

 3) User Intent & Related Keywords.